SilviaEiden/PyBer_Analysis/README.md

 plt.savefig("analysis/PyBer_fare_summary.png")
 ```

 This multiple-line graph shows the total fares for each week by city type.
-Based on the legend, the blue line represents Rural, the red line represents Suburban, and the yellow line represents Urban each being a different city type.
+Per the legend, the blue line represents Rural, the red line represents Suburban, and the yellow line represents Urban.

 ![PyBer_fare_summary](analysis/PyBer_fare_summary.png)

 ## Summary
 It is evident there is a disparity among all three city types.
-In order to have a more predicting ride activity in Rural, Suburban and Urban cities, here are the following business recommendations:
+In order to have more efficient ride activity in the Rural, Suburban and Urban city types, here are the following business recommendations:

 1. To hire more drivers in Rural and Suburban cities perhaps with an incentive program of completing the first 50 rides in 60 days so that all ride requests are serviced.
 2. More advertisements and marketing programs targeting Rural cities to generate more awareness of PyBer the ride-sharing app that can facilitate rides any time anywhere at an affordable rate.